guidoivetta/attention-mechanisms-as-baseline-for-VQA/README.md

 # The `PyTorch` approach

+This is a language generation approach, more concretely, we aim to generate a caption that describes a given image.
 (See [this repository](https://github.com/tangbinh/image-captioning) for code details)

 ## Getting annotations

-The most labor-intensive part of this approach was building the correct [COCO style annotations](https://www.immersivelimit.com/tutorials/create-coco-annotations-from-scratch) from the PlantVillage Dataset.
+The most labor-intensive part of this approach was building the correct natural language [COCO style annotations](https://www.immersivelimit.com/tutorials/create-coco-annotations-from-scratch) from the classification labels found in the PlantVillage Dataset.

 First we split between `train`, `val`, and `test` datasets with 80%, 10%, and 10% of the dataset respectively: